noisyboiler/wampy/README.rst

 ::

     In [15]: client.publish(topic="news", headlines=[
+                "wampy is great!",
-                "wampy isgreat!", "probably best to use wampy in your next project"])
+                "probably best to use wampy in your next project" ])

 News will print out in your second terminal!